New Jersey v. New York: Court case

 New Jersey sued in 1993.
 The Supreme Court appointed Paul R. Verkuil to be special master to gather evidence in the decision.
 In 1997, Verkuil recommended in favor of New Jersey's claim to the artificial parts of Ellis Island.
 In 1998, the Supreme Court ruled in favor of New Jersey in a 6 to 3 decision.
 Since the land added by the federal government was not expressly granted to New York by the interstate compact, and it had been placed in water that had been expressly granted to New Jersey, the majority ruled that the "new" land, which was now decades old, must belong to New Jersey.
 The minority used historical reasons and "common-sense inference" as its basis for supporting New York's claim.

 According to the court decision, the original 2.74-acre Ellis Island remains under the jurisdiction of New York, but land reclaimed from the waters afterward is under the jurisdiction of New Jersey.
 The island covers a land area of 27.5 acre.

-Aftermath
+Reaction and aftermath

 Both states jointly negotiated a post-trial settlement to decide the borders in accordance with the Supreme Court's decision.
 The 2.74 acre original island and other areas negotiated in the post-trial settlement, totaling 4.68 acre (17.0%), remain part of New York, which is a landlocked enclave within New Jersey.

 The case is possibly the first to use a geographic information system in determining a Supreme Court decision.

 Although the court decision changed the state territorial sovereignty of most parts of the island, the actual current landowner and holder of the title of Ellis Island is the federal government.
 The decision's practical effect was to change how sales tax revenue was apportioned between New Jersey and New York.